27 of The Most Beautiful Greek Islands

 Danae Hotel is one of the best mid-priced hotels on the island.
 Conveniently located about a 10-minute walk from Aegina Town, this hotel features a swimming pool, a bar and a restaurant where you can have breakfast.
 There are a few wheelchair-accessible rooms on the ground floor.
 Danae Hotel has access to a nice and quiet wild beach down the coast.
 If you prefer a hotel with a private beach, you can check out Lalibay Resort, one of the newest accommodation facilities on the island.

-The best things to do on Aegina include visiting the Temple of Aphaia and the Agios Nektarios Monastery, hiking to the top of Mount Oros, enjoying fresh fish and seafood dinners at the restaurant by the Aegina Town fish market, taking boat trips to Moni Island, and tasting fresh pistachios.
+The best things to do on Aegina include visiting the Temple of Aphaia and the Agios Nektarios Monastery, hiking to the top of Mount Oros, enjoying fresh fish and seafood dinners at the restaurant by the Aegina Town fish market, taking boat trips to Moni Island, and tasting fresh pistachios, for which Aegina is famous.
 Sunsets on Aegina are pretty fabulous, too.

 Agistri